By Staff writer

 The Middle East has an estimated 2 to 3 million couples in the age group of 20 - 40 who are facing difficulties in starting a family.

 "This challenge of infertility is globally recognised as a major health issue.
 In the last few years, we all have probably read or heard about advancements in fertility treatments," said Dr Fatemi.

 IVF involves combining the egg and the sperm outside the body in a laboratory.
 Once an embryo or embryos form, they are then transferred back to the uterus of the woman.

-"The Dubai clinic is a major step in making sure that highly advanced, worlds best treatments are easily available to couples desiring to become parents," added Dr Fatemi.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+"The Dubai clinic is a major step in making sure that highly advanced, worlds best treatments are easily available to couples desiring to become parents," added Dr Fatemi.For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.